-Note that the server may be behind a firewall or otherwise able to access hosts that would not be directly accessible from the public Internet; this could exacerbate the potential security and denial of service problems described above, as well as allowing the existence of internal hosts to be confirmed when they would otherwise be hidden
+Note that the server may be behind a firewall or otherwise able to access hosts that would not be directly accessible from the public Internet.
+This could exacerbate the potential security and denial of service problems described above, as well as allow the existence of internal hosts to be confirmed when they would otherwise be hidden.

 The detailed security concerns involved will depend on the URL schemes supported by the server.
 In the case of HTTP, the concerns are similar to those that apply to a publicly accessible HTTP proxy server.
-In the case of HTTPS, the possibility for loops and deadlocks to be created exists and should be addressed.
-In the case of FTP, attacks similar to FTP bounce attacks arise.
+In the case of HTTPS, loops and deadlocks may be created, and this should be addressed.
+In the case of FTP, attacks arise that are similar to FTP bounce attacks.

-As a result of this issue, it is RECOMMENDED that the client_certificate_url extension should have to be specifically enabled by a server administrator, rather than being enabled by default.
-It is also RECOMMENDED that URI protocols be enabled by the administrator individually, and only a minimal set of protocols be enabled, with unusual protocols offering limited security or whose security is not well-understood being avoided.
+As a result of this issue, it is RECOMMENDED that the client_certificate_url extension should have to be specifically enabled by a server administrator, rather than be enabled by default.
+It is also RECOMMENDED that URI protocols be enabled by the administrator individually, and only a minimal set of protocols be enabled.
+Unusual protocols that offer limited security or whose security is not well-understood SHOULD be avoided.